rsz_ip_forwarding_example111

 Summarizing has some disadvantages as well:

-• A router will drop traffic for unused networks without an appropriate destination in the routing table.
+- A router will drop traffic for unused networks without an appropriate destination in the routing table.
 The summary route may include networks not in use when we use summarization.
-Routers that have summary routes forward them to routers that advertise summary routes.
+Routers that have summary routes forward traffic to routers that advertise summary routes.

 Administrative Distance